 - a whole morning of collaborative problem solving in a Year 8 Maths Challenges

-Pupils from Oasis and Bradford Grammar had these fantastic button badges to show that they’re linking.
+Pupils from Oasis and Bradford Grammar had made these fantastic button badges to show that they’re linking.

 The students also worked collaboratively to create a beautiful collage.